 - A pass in FINT 103 is normally required for admission to Part 2 courses and a pass in 30 points at 100-level of Art History and Theory and 15 points at 200-level in Art History and Theory is normally required for admission to 300-level courses in Part 2 of the Schedule to the Regulations for the Degree of Bachelor of Fine Arts.
 For Graphic Design (DESI 201) and Film (FILM 201) only, there is provision for students to be admitted on the basis of other approved qualifications.
 For details of the application procedure see Bachelor of Fine Arts Regulation 4. - 2.
 Any person who is or was enrolled in a limited entry studio course who considers his or her performance severely impaired by illness or injury or other critical circumstance over an extended period and which caused him or her to discontinue or fail the course may apply for a reserved place in the said course for the next year following only.
-Such written applications must be received by the Head of the School of Fine Arts before 1 November of the year preceding that for which application is made. - 3.
-While students may normally apply for entry only to those 200-level courses for which they received specific preparatory instruction in Term 3 and 4 of the FINT 103 programme, they may be offered places in other courses once the first round of offers has been completed. - Additional weight may be given to applications for admission to limited studio courses from persons who have successfully completed such prerequisite courses as may be required, within three years of applying for admission. - Applications for admission to courses listed in Regulations 3 and 4 above must be made on the correct form and be received by the Head of the School of Fine Arts not later than the 3rd Friday in October of the year preceding that for which application is made.

-Note: Applications received after the 3rd Friday in October will be considered only after the initial selection has been completed.
+Such written applications must be received by the Head of the School of Fine Arts before 1 November of the year precedina that for which application is made.

+While students may normally apply for entry only to those 200-level courses for which they received specific preparatory instruction in Term 3 and 4 of the FINT 103 programme, they

+- Term 3 and 4 of the FINT 103 programme, they may be offered places in other courses once the first round of offers has been completed.

+6. Additional weight may be given to applications - Additional weight may be given to applications for admission to limited studio courses from persons who have successfully completed such prerequisite courses as may be required, within three years of applying for admission. - 7.
+Applications for admission to courses listed in Regulations 3 and 4 above must be made on the correct form and be received by the Head of the School of Fine Arts not later than the 3rd Friday in October of the year preceding that for which application is made. - Note: Applications received after the 3rd Friday in October will be considered only after the initial selection has been completed.